input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 **Relevant**

 - **2.2.1.1.
 All assets can be stolen from lending UTxOs:** Minting policy searches for continuing output by datum type without verifying destination address, allowing assets to be redirected to any address with matching datum.<br><ins>Detectable pattern</ins>: output filtered by datum properties without scriptAddress/validatorHash check [MISSING-ADDRESS-VALIDATION]

-**May be relevant**

-- **2.2.1.2.
-Loans can be liquidated before their deadline:** Deadline validation uses upper bound of validity range instead of lower bound, allowing lenders to liquidate early by setting upper bound after deadline while lower bound remains before deadline.<br><ins>Detectable pattern</ins>: lower vs upper bound usage for deadline checks, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
-- **2.2.1.3.
-Lenders can increase the amount of due interests:** When accepting a borrow offer, validation checks loanStartTime equals lower bound of validity range, allowing the lender to set arbitrarily early start date (and matching lower bound) while transaction executes later, inflating interest period.<br><ins>Detectable pattern</ins>: lower vs upper bound usage for timestamp validation, but determining correct bound requires understanding check semantics [VALIDITY-RANGE-BOUND]
 - **2.2.2.1.
-The amount of Ada in the script is too strict:** Validators enforce exact ADA amounts (2 or 4 ADA) in script outputs using equality checks, but Plutus V2 minimum ADA depends on UTxO size.<br><ins>Detectable pattern</ins>: exact equality check on ADA amounts in output validation (potentially outdated Plutus V1 pattern or misunderstanding of minUTxO)
+The amount of Ada in the script is too strict:** Validators enforce exact ADA amounts (2 or 4 ADA) in script outputs using equality checks, but Plutus V2 minimum ADA depends on UTxO size.<br><ins>Detectable pattern</ins>: exact equality check on ADA amounts in output validation (potentially outdated Plutus V1 pattern or misunderstanding of minUTxO) [STRICT-VALUE-EQUALITY]
 - **2.2.2.3.
-Borrower NFT could be referenced when retrieving loan assets:** Transaction spends and recreates UTxO containing borrower NFT to prove ownership instead of using reference input [READ-ONLY-SPEND]
+Borrower NFT could be referenced when retrieving loan assets:** Transaction spends and recreates UTxO containing borrower NFT to prove ownership instead of using reference input.<br><ins>Detectable pattern</ins>: UTxO spent and recreated without change [READ-ONLY-SPEND]

+**May be relevant**

 - **2.2.2.6.
-Inputs other than the script ones should be allowed to have datums:** Validator searches for "the only input with any datum" instead of filtering by specific datum type and address, preventing transactions from including other inputs with datums.
+Inputs other than the script ones should be allowed to have datums:** Validator searches for "the only input with any datum" instead of filtering by specific datum type and address, preventing transactions from including other inputs with datums.<br><ins>Detectable pattern</ins>: Search for datum without enforcing specific type [UNVALIDATED-DATUM]
 - **2.2.4.1.
 Validation guards are not centralized:** Validation logic scattered across partial utility functions that throw errors internally, rather than centralized guards in the validator with total utility functions returning Maybe/Either.<br><ins>Detectable pattern</ins>: utility functions containing error/traceError/debugError calls, hiding validation logic away from main validator [PARTIAL-UTILITIES]

 **Not relevant**

+- **2.2.1.2.
+Loans can be liquidated before their deadline:** Deadline validation uses upper bound of validity range instead of lower bound, allowing lenders to liquidate early by setting upper bound after deadline while lower bound remains before deadline.
+Requires understanding the usage of validity range
+- **2.2.1.3.
+Lenders can increase the amount of due interests:** When accepting a borrow offer, validation checks loanStartTime equals lower bound of validity range, allowing the lender to set arbitrarily early start date (and matching lower bound) while transaction executes later, inflating interest period.
+Requires understanding the usage of validity range
 - **2.2.2.2.
 Redeemers should reflect each distinct action:** Single redeemer type used for multiple actions, with context used to discriminate between them instead of explicit redeemer variants for each action.
+Requires understanding the protocol logic
 - **2.2.2.4.
 Most of the contract logics should appear in the lending script:** Validation logic concentrated in minting policies (least contextual knowledge) rather than spending script validator.
 - **2.2.2.5.
 Loans using Ada as asset are treated in a convoluted way:** Conditional logic for ADA vs non-ADA assets hidden in helper functions rather than explicit branching in validation logic.
 Code organization issue requiring semantic judgment about proper abstraction levels
 - **2.2.3.1.
 The factory NFT still requires offchain verifications:** Factory NFT identified by elimination rather than explicit currency symbol check, allowing protocol to operate with any token, moving trust from on-chain validation to off-chain filtering.